Although it has taken at least two years, the old magic money tree is delivering again – perhaps in time for Christmas

 For several months now, I’ve been lost in admiration for how political journalists and commentators in Slugger and elsewhere have been making bricks without straw in trying to report the state of politics.

-But now it seems, if the panels in late night’s The View are to be believed, a mad rush is on to complete a deal to retore Stormont – perhaps as early as next Tuesday when Parliament rises for Christmas.
+But now it seems, if the panels in late night’s The View are to be believed, a mad rush is on to complete a deal to restore Stormont – perhaps as early as next Tuesday when Parliament rises for Christmas.
 This may be a tad optimistic but not by much it seems.
 All parties are in full possession of the terms for the deal offered at Hillsborough and all are pressing for more, more money as usual.
 Talks of one kind or another are proceeding over the weekend.
 Momentum is key to avoid somebody sticking spokes in the works.

 Newton Emerson as ever points out the complexities but the outline is clear enough.
 As well as a cash subsidy to deal with the year’s overspend and pay demands, NI is being offered a “fiscal floor,” a new bottom line based on need for the ongoing yearly scale of subsidy from London; an arrangement which it took ten years for Wales to negotiate.
 Westminster has so far set it at 124% of the public spending level for England.